Stellantis: Most models to have electric versions by 2025

 DETROIT (AP) — Stellantis is a little late to the global electric vehicle party, but on Thursday it pledged to catch up and pass its competitors.

-CEO Carlos Tavares says that by 2025, 98% of its models in Europe and North America will have electric versions.
-He says the company that combined Fiat Chrysler and Peugeot is developing four electric vehicle platforms with ranges from 500 kilometers (311 miles) to 800 kilometers (497 miles).
+CEO Carlos Tavares says that by 2025, 98% of its models in Europe and North America will have fully electric or plug-in gas-electric hybrid versions.
+He says the company that combined Fiat Chrysler and Peugeot is developing four fully electric vehicle platforms with ranges from 500 kilometers (311 miles) to 800 kilometers (497 miles).

+It also will have three electric drive modules to power all of its vehicles, and Stellantis will take advantage of its scale to reduce electric vehicle costs.
+The company expects to reduce battery costs by more than 40% from 2020 to 2024 with two new battery chemistries.
+It plans to introduce solid-state battery technology by 2026 that can store more energy than current versions.

-The models include a fully electric Ram pickup and Jeep Grand Cherokee, as well as small cars.
+The models include a fully electric Ram pickup in 2024 and a hybrid Jeep Grand Cherokee later this year, as well as small cars.
 There even will be an electric Dodge muscle car.
 The company says it will use its electric commercial vehicle expertise from Europe to build EV models worldwide.
+It says Jeeps, known largely for going off road, will have zero-emissions electric vehicles in every market segment by 2025.

 Stellantis says the Opel brand will go fully electric in Europe by 2028, with 100% of its vehicles in China being electric.
 It will bring back the Manta sports car with a fully electric version by the middle of the decade.

-Note: This story has been corrected to fix the spelling of the Termoli powertrain factory in Italy, which will be converted to make battery cells.